BHAVANI514/books/README.md

        "review": "Amazing book!"
      }
      ```
-   - **Validation**: Ensures that the rating is between 0 and 5 and that the review text is provided.
+   - **Validates**:
+     - Rating (between 0 and 5).
+     - Review text (cannot be empty).
    - **Stores**: Reviews in memory and calculates the average rating for the book.
-   - **Real-time Notifications**: Broadcasts the review to all connected WebSocket clients.
+   - **Broadcasts**: The review to WebSocket clients in real-time.

 3. **Get Reviews**
    - **Endpoint**: `GET /reviews?book_id=<id>`
-   - **Returns**: All reviews for a specific book ID and the updated average rating.
+   - **Returns**: All reviews and the average rating for the given book ID.

 4. **Real-Time Notifications**
    - **WebSocket endpoint**: `ws://localhost:8080/ws`
-   - Receive live updates when a new review is submitted, including:
+   - Receives a live update whenever a new review is submitted, including:
      - Book ID
      - Rating
      - Review text